 Solution: Introduce crops and livestock that do not require large plots and quickly wear out the land.
 Consider reducing your consumption of beef and think about participating in the local food movement, to reduce pressure on delicate ecosystems overseas.

-Fish are the main source of food and income for many Amazonian people.
+Amazon river fish are the main source of food and income for many Amazonian people.
 The amount of fish needed to feed a growing population, however, may lead to over-fishing, especially if large industries are harvesting fish in order to export to foreign markets.
-In many parts of the Amazon, large, industrial trawlers armed with gill nets scoop up entire schools of fish in an entirely unsustainable atempt to bring food to market.
+In many parts of the Amazon, large, industrial trawlers armed with gill nets scoop up entire schools of fish in an entirely unsustainable attempt to bring food to market.

 Fact: Up to 60% of their catch is lost to spoilage.